carlrafting/stewpot/README.md

 A delicious serving of http/https!
 ```

-  ⚠ WARNING: This project is young, under development and is not ready for use yet.
+  ⚠ WARNING: This project is young, under development and is not ready for use in a production environment yet.

 ## Install